 We always recommend a party wall surveyor write your notice as it’s vital these are issued correctly, however, it is possible for the homeowner to write these using the templates in the Party Wall Booklet.

-In some extreme cases, a third surveyor may be required to manage disputes between two surveyor.
+In some extreme cases, a third surveyor may be required to manage disputes between two surveyors.
 More than likely, you’ll never have to engage with this silent surveyor.

 These are usually valid for 12 months.
 We, therefore, recommend considering if any other works that may occur at a later date should be included within the notice to avoid serving twice in a year.
 You’ll also save costs on surveyors fees.

-For the notices, surveyors may charge around £100 to write a notice to be served on your behalf.
-We can recommend a company who will carry for you.
+For the notices, surveyors may charge around £120 to write a notice to be served on your behalf.
+We can recommend a company who can prepare this for you.
 Alternatively, you can draft your own using examples set out in the Party Wall booklet.

 1.The neighbour agrees to use your suggested surveyor.
 This would be an agreement to use a shared surveyor between both parties.
-Our recommended surveyor would charge £750+vat for each award required.
+Our recommended surveyor would charge approx £1000+vat for each award required.
 This is the cost for each award required, so if multiple neighbours request this, then the fee would increase.

 2.Alternatively, the neighbour(s) may wish to use their own surveyor, in which case you should expect to pay both surveyors fees.
-The surveyor we recommend would charge £750+vat.
-The fee for the neighbours surveyor may be up to around £1500+vat.
+The surveyor we recommend would charge £1200+vat.
+The fee for the neighbour’s surveyor may be up to and around £1500+vat.
 This could be duplicated for each neighbour that requests this.

 Contact us at Detailed Planning to get started on your project.